TeamINTERACT/data_pipeline/README.md

 ## Data collected
 Participants provide data via these sources

-- Participation meta-data
+- Linkage
-    - __Linkage Files__: For each data source, participants are assigned an ID.
+    - __Linkage__: Participation meta-data for each data source, participants are assigned an ID.
 These are tracked through the city's linkage file (one linkage file per city, per wave)
 - Surveys (Polygon):
-    - __Health Questionnaire__: The health questionnaire features questions on INTERACT’s key health outcomes (physical activity, social connectedness, and well-being), mobility, socio-demographic data, and neighbourhood
+    - __Health__: The health questionnaire features questions on INTERACT’s key health outcomes (physical activity, social connectedness, and well-being), mobility, socio-demographic data, and neighbourhood
     - __VERITAS (Visualisation, Evaluation and Recording of Itineraries and Activity Spaces)__: is a map-based survey that aims to collect data to help understand the complex interactions between daily mobility, social networks, and urban environments.
 These questions are asked across all sites.
 - SenseDoc
     - __Sensedoc__: The SenseDoc is a research grade multisensor device used for mobility (GPS) and physical activity (accelerometer) tracking.
 These data are collected continuously and allow us to measure location-based physical activity and infer transportation mode.